 Open: Mon-Fri 9 a.m. – 9 p.m., Sat.
 9 a.m. – 7 p.m., Sun.
 11 a.m. – 7 p.m. www.palacflora.cz

 This is a fashionable and modern shopping centre, as well as a favourite entertainment centre.
 Nový Smíchov is spread across three floors filled with 150 different shops, a food court and a Palace Cinema multiplex.
 There are several style boutiques, a big computer store, plus the French food chain Carrefour.
 There is also a huge area for parking in the basement.

 Location: Plzeňská 8, Prague 5; Getting there: Metro B to Andel.
-In fact it is not right in the historical city centre but let’s say it is still in the city centre, easy accessible from metro station Anděl, just 5 minutes walk from Wenceslas Square. www.novysmichov.eu
+In fact, it is not right in the historical city centre but let’s say it is still in the city centre, easily accessible from metro station Anděl, just 5 minutes walk from Wenceslas Square. www.novysmichov.eu

-The complex contains a supermarket and a cinema with attached fast food area.
-There is also large electronics store – Electro World.
+The complex contains a supermarket and a cinema with an attached fast food area.
+There is also a large electronics store – Electro World.

 Open: 10 a.m. – 9 p.m. daily, Electro World 9 a.m. – 9 p.m., entertainment 10 a.m. – midnight; limited hours on Christmas www.metropole.cz

 Leťnany Shopping Center

 The mega Tesco store dominates the shopping centre.